jhavenz/php-reservables/README.md

 # Timeslot reservation management using PHP

-> Currently being developed.
+> **Currently being developed**.
 Development started on 08-05-2022.
-_package inspired by [this timeslot package](https://github.com/gpaddis/timeslot).
-Being that their package hasn't been update since 2017, and seeing places for improvement, I decided to create my own._
+> _This package is inspired by [this timeslot package](https://github.com/gpaddis/timeslot)._
+> Being that their package hasn't been update since 2017, and seeing places for improvement, I decided to create my own.

+> ## Requirements
+> PHP 8.1

 ---
 **Timeslot** uses [Carbon](https://github.com/briannesbitt/Carbon) to manage date and time.